Consular & Travel Services

 Each applicant for a Hajj visa must apply through a licensed U.S. travel agency, which must present the Consulate with copies of “Accommodation Contacts” and a letter from the Ministry of Hajj in Saudi Arabia confirming that the travel agency has duly completed all requirements to qualify to assist pilgrims.

-The contact information for authorities in Saudi Arabia that deal with complaints from Pilgrims and Umrah performers:
+Learn more about the contact information for authorities in Saudi Arabia that deal with complaints from Pilgrims and Umrah performers.

 Applications for Hajj visa will not be considered if the following requirements are not met: